 15%Observability & evaluation discipline

 LangSmith or equivalent instrumentation, regression test harnesses, structured trace analysis.
+Evidence: LangSmith and OpenTelemetry-style instrumentation, evaluation-harness descriptions, and published technical writing.

 -